-We invite here special Rapid Response Institutional Program Development (RR-IPD, see Section 3.3.1) proposals specifically aimed at teaming and brainstorming activities with outside institutions with the aim of positioning and partnering LANL for new opportunities Heliophysics and Planetary Missions.
+We invite here special Program Development (PD, see Section 3.3.1) proposals specifically aimed at teaming and brainstorming activities with outside institutions with the aim of positioning and partnering LANL for new opportunities in NASA Missions.

 The NAS funds can be used for inviting and supporting travel by external SME's to LANL, particularly for small workshop attendance.
 RR-IPD funds can be used to support the organizational activities by the LANL proposer/team.